freddyisaac/sicortex-golang/README.md

-## VERY UNOFFICIAL/EXPERIMENTAL PORT OF golang TO SICORTEX - NOT INTENDED TO BE ANY PART OF OFFICIAL GOLANG RELEASES
+### Port of golang TO SICORTEX - NOT INTENDED TO BE ANY PART OF OFFICIAL GOLANG RELEASES
-## IF THIS VIOLATES ANY TERMS/AGREEMENTS WITH DISTRIBUTION PLEASE INFORM ME AND I WILL REMOVE

-## Background
+### Background

 Back about 13 years or so ago a company Sicortex made mips based HPC supercomputers.
 They also had a deskside version the PDS-072.
 It was a 64 bit Little Endian Gentoo based machine.
 The PDS-072 had 12 6-core cpus and between 48 - 96 GB or Ram.